is one of the most historical places in this part of Australia.

 road is sealed until Laura, popular with caravans.

 the latest addition is the motel, in the main street across

-but also the most modern, with air conditioned rooms with all comfort.
+place to stay in town, with air conditioned rooms with all comfort.

 Camping and Tours